Arkwinger/Defensive-Security-Projects/nemotodes-infection/report.md

 *Figure 1: Encoded request sent to Let's Encrypt OCSP server by Windows host.*

+-- (This was a start, and false, but am keeping it here for realistic reasons)

 ##  Mitigation
 - Patch systems, restrict outbound traffic, segment network zones